Exclusive - Spain poised to request EU bank aid Saturday

 EFSF FUNDS

-If a request is made, Spain is expected to ask for help from the euro zone's 440 billion euro (356 billion pounds) bailout mechanism, known as the European Financial Stability Facility.
-The amount will depend on the IMF audit and a separate report due by June 21 from two independent assessors, Oliver Wyman and Roland Berger.
+If a request is made, Spain is expected to ask for help from the euro zone's 440 billion euro bailout mechanism, known as the European Financial Stability Facility.

 The process is likely to involve bonds from the EFSF being injected into Spanish banks with no new capital raised, a euro zone official said on Friday.
 The bonds can then be used as collateral in operations with the European Central Bank, allowing the banks to access ECB liquidity.